Complex geometry of moment-angle manifolds: Introduction

 For the Calabi--Eckmann fibration,

 the natural connection on fibres has the respective Fubini--Study forms as its curvatures.
 This makes $E$ into a complex manifold, holomorphically fibred over $B$.

-Applying this to a $T^2$-fibration $S^1 \times S^{2l-1}\to {\C} P^{l-1}$, we obtain the classical Hopf manifold, which is also defined as the quotient of ${\C}^n\backslash\{\bf0\}$ by the $\Z$-action given by $z\to \lambda z$, $\lambda\in {\C}$, $|\lambda|>1$.
-By deforming this $\Z$-action we obtain a manifold which does not admit elliptic fibrations.
-However, the holomorphic foliation is kept, and its differential-geometric properties remain qualitatively the same (Subsection \ref{_Vaisman_Subsection_}).
+Applying this to a $T^2$-fibration $S^1 \times S^{2l-1}\to {\C} P^{l-1}$, we obtain the classical Hopf manifold, which is also the quotient of ${\C}^n\backslash\{\bf0\}$ by an action of $\Z$ given by $\mb z\to \lambda\mb z$, $\lambda\in {\C}$, $|\lambda|>1$.
+By deforming this action we obtain a manifold which does not admit elliptic fibrations.
+However, there is still a holomorphic \emph{foliation}, and its differential-geometric properties remain qualitatively the same (Subsection \ref{_Vaisman_Subsection_}).

-In the present paper, we study complex manifolds which arise in a similar fashion, and their toric generalisations.
+In the present paper, we study complex manifolds which arise in a similar fashion.

-Here, the classical object is usually obtained from a projective (or Moishezon) toric manifold $B$, that is, a complex manifold equipped with an action of $({\C}^\times)^n$ which has an open orbit.
-Fixing an even number of cohomology classes $\eta_1, \ldots, \eta_{2k}\in H^2(B)$, one considers a $T^{2k}$-fibration $E\to B$ with Chern classes $\eta_i$.
-If the classes $\eta_i$ are represented by $(1,1)$-forms, the corresponding connection makes $E$ into a complex manifold, similar to the Calabi--Eckmann example.
-The complex moment-angle manifolds, which are the main object of study in this paper, may be thought of as deformations of~$E$, using a combinatorial procedure explained in detail in Section~\ref{_complex_ana_stru_Section_}.
+Consider a projective (or Moishezon) toric manifold $B$, that is, a complex manifold equipped with an action of $({\C}^\times)^n$ which has an open orbit.
+Fixing an even number of cohomology classes $\eta_1, \ldots, \eta_{2k}\in H^2(B;\Z)$, one obtains a $T^{2k}$-fibration $\mathcal E\to B$ with the Chern classes~$\eta_i$.
+Since the classes $\eta_i$ are represented by $(1,1)$-forms, the corresponding connection makes $\mathcal E$ into a complex manifold, similar to the Calabi--Eckmann example.
+Complex moment-angle manifolds~$\mathcal Z$, which are the main objects of study in this paper, may be thought of as deformations of~$\mathcal E$, using a combinatorial procedure explained in detail in Section~\ref{_complex_ana_stru_Section_}.

-We study the complex geometry of complex moment-angle manifolds.
-We prove that a generic element $E$ in this deformational family has no meromorphic functions, and all its complex subvarieties are smaller-dimensional moment-angle submanifolds $E'\subset E$; in particular, the number of such subvarieties is finite.
-Other, more precise, results on complex geometry of moment-angle manifolds are also obtained.

-Our arguments are based on two constructions from complex geometry.
-The first of them is the existence of a positive, exact semi-Hermitian form on a ``weakly normal'' moment-angle manifold, established in Theorem \ref{form2}.
-Such forms are often used to study the complex geometry (subvarieties, stable bundles) of non-K\"ahler manifolds: \cite{_OV:Oeljeklaus-Toma_}, \cite{_Verbitsky:stable-Hopf_}, \cite{_Verbitsky:toric_}, \cite{_Verbitsky:Sta_Elli_}.